Personalization and Hyper-personalization in Emails: Best Practices

 Tool to do with: your ESP/CRM and internal analytical tool to collect info.

 In my opinion, this is the top-level example of hyper-personalization.
 Unfortunately, only some brands do it.

-I was impressed by this message and the personalized offer.
+I was impressed by this personalized offer.

 Tool to do with: CRM and internal analytical tool to collect info.